sainudheenp/Track_Coder/README.md

 <h1>Track Coder - Automation Project</h1>

-This project automates the process of gathering coding-related statistics such as typing speed (WPM), focus time, active code time, and lines of code written in HTML, CSS, and JavaScript.
-The data is scraped from various sources such as Software.com (for code time) and MonkeyType.com (for WPM) using Selenium and Python  to .
-Additionally, this project features the ability to log the data into an Excel sheet for reporting.

 This project automates the process of gathering and recording coding-related statistics, including typing speed (WPM), focus time, active code time, lines of code written, and daily tracking.
 It scrapes data from various sources like Software.com and MonkeyType using Selenium and Python, then saves the collected data into an Excel sheet for detailed reporting.

 ## Features